Googling yourself? Please don't! | Twelve Three Media

 5. Proximity

 In addition to relevance to the user’s query, Google will also heavily favor results that are in close proximity to where the user is located.
-Research by Semrush shows that the Google Maps results for most industries display businesses that are less than 1 mile away from the searcher.
+Research by Semrush shows that the Google Maps results for most industries display businesses less than 1 mile from the searcher.

 bar graph showing Categories by Distance of Places in Google Maps results by Semrush